php-dev-br/laravel-doc-pt-br/authorization.md

 In addition to providing [authentication](authentication.md) services out of the box, Laravel also provides a simple way to organize authorization logic and control access to resources.
 There are a variety of methods and helpers to assist you in organizing your authorization logic, and we'll cover each of them in this document.

+> **Note:** Authorization was added in Laravel 5.1.11, please refer to the [upgrade guide](upgrade.md) before integrating these features into your application.

 <a name="defining-abilities"></a>
 ## Defining Abilities